-While it may be scary being told to self-quarantine or self-isolate, it’s important to keep in mind that the vast majority of people who have contracted COVID-19 thus far have experienced mild symptoms similar to the common cold or flu, and have recovered fully.
+While it may be scary being told to quarantine or isolate, it’s important to keep in mind that the vast majority of people who have contracted COVID-19 thus far have experienced mild symptoms similar to the common cold or flu, and have recovered fully.
 That being said, the virus can be fatal for those who are considered high-risk.
 That’s why it’s very important we take the necessary steps to prevent the virus from spreading.
 Here’s how you can protect yourself and others during your quarantine or isolation:

 Limit your out-of-home activity to medical care and do not go into school or work.
 You should also avoid public transportation, ride-sharing, and taxis.
 If you need groceries, try using a meal or grocery delivery service where your food can be dropped off right outside your door.

-The CDC recommends keeping to one room as much as possible if you live with roommates or family members.
+Keep to one room as much as possible if you live with roommates or family members.
 You should also use a separate bathroom if possible.

 Wear a mask

 If you are sick and must go in public or be around other people, it’s important to wear a face mask to prevent spreading the virus.
-Remember to also put a facemask on before entering the doctor’s office or when traveling to and from your doctor’s appointments.
+Remember to also put a face mask on before entering the doctor’s office or when traveling to and from your doctor’s appointments.
 If you don’t have one upon arriving, your provider should provide one for you that you can keep on-hand for transportation home and future use.

 Stay away from pets

-In the last month, two cats in New York became the first household pets in the U.S. to test positive for COVID-19.
+In April, two cats in New York became the first household pets in the U.S. to test positive for COVID-19.
 This is believed to be the result of close contact with infected humans.
 While there have not been any confirmed reports of pets transmitting COVID-19 to humans, it appears the virus can pass from people to animals.
 It is recommended that people sick with COVID-19 limit contact with animals until more information is known about the virus.
 If you must care for a pet while you are sick, make sure to wear a face mask and wash your hands before and after interacting with your pet.

 Do not share personal items